MironSz/hf-mission-planner/README.md

 # Future work

 ## Spaceship
+### Intermediate goals
+Shortest path from LEO to IO with Mars pickup?
+Who knows?
+Who has time to calculate it by hand?
 ### Mass model

 Currently, planner doesn't take under consideration mass of the spaceship.
 Each space-mission engineer knows, how important